guardian/guardian-configuration/README.md

 ## Building it ##

-* Ensure you have SBT installed, we recommend 0.13.5
+* Ensure you have SBT installed

 ## Compatibility  ##